dtrelogan/react-formstate/docs/howItWorks.md

   <input type='submit' value='Submit'/>
 </Form>
 ```

-react-formstate will generate an appropriate "fieldState" prop and a change handler for each input.
+react-formstate generates an appropriate "fieldState" prop and a change handler for each input.

-(you can choose whether you want react-formstate to coerce your values to strings upon initial retrieval.)
+(typically you'll want to coerce values to strings, but not always.)

 ```es6
 import React, { Component } from 'react';